The History of Rome - Part One

 Rome is not only a major tourist destination, it’s also the city where many cruises start or finish.
 But as we know, Rome is not actually a cruise port city.
 Cruise ships do not dock in Rome.
 Civitavecchia is the port servicing the city of Rome and it lies about 37 miles north of Rome.
-However, for the purpose of my series on Rome as a Pre or Post Cruise stop, I will treat Rome as the actual port stop and include information about Civitavecchia in the heading entitled Transportation to and from the Port.
-My article is divided into the following sections:
+However, for the purpose of my series on Rome as a Pre or Post Cruise stop, I will treat Rome as the actual port stop and include information about Civitavecchia in the entry entitled Transportation to and from the Port.
+My blog entries are divided into the following sections:

 2. Transportation to and from the airport

 4. Getting around the city

 In this blog posting, the first of two covering the history of Rome, I will address the origins of the city.
 The legend of Rome's creation and the story of the mighty Roman Empire, are fairly well known as both are taught (world wide), in schools.
 If that were not enough, souvenir shops or kiosks in Rome, generally have offerings that depict the story of the “twins” who founded the city.
 When rumour has it that the gods had a hand in the creation of a place, it stimulates the imagination.